xvitaly/srcrepair/docs/help/source/cleanup.rst

 This tool allow you to clean up garbage, accumulated in game on regular daily use.
 It can free-up lots of disk space.

-After selecting cleanup action, you will see a separate :ref:`safe clean window <modules-cleanup>`.
-You can check the list of files, marked to deletion.
+After selecting cleanup action, :ref:`safe clean window <modules-cleanup>` will appear.
+You can manually check the list of files, marked to deletion.

+If you don't want to remove some file, uncheck checkbox near its name.
 All marked files will be removed.
-If you don't want to remove some files, uncheck checkbox near its name.

 When done, press **Execute cleanup** button to run cleanup sequence.
 If you changed your mind  -- press **Cancel**.